gokul1099/Butterfly_Classification_Challenge_Dockship/Readme.md

 # second approach

-Here i trained two pre trained model namely Resnet50v2 and Resnet101v2 both has training accuracy of 83 and 86 respectively.
+Here i trained two pre trained model namely Xception and Resnet101v2 both has training accuracy of 83 and 86 respectively.
 I sum up the prediction probabilities of both model and applied argmax on the final result.
 So the test accuracy increased from 81.2 to 89.400

 # Final approach